ansys/pyaedt/doc/source/EDBAPI/PadstackEdb.rst

 vias and padstacks
 ==================
-This sections contains API references for padstack management.
+This section contains API references for padstack management.
 The main padstack object is called directly from main application using the property ``padstacks``.

 .. code:: python